Fredcook12/ORF-Finder/README.md

 Running the Script
 To run the script, use the following command:

-bash
-Copy code
 python3 group_5_task_1.py genome.fasta -m 100

 genome.fasta: Input filename of the genome sequence in FASTA format.

 -m or --minOrfSize: (Optional) The minimum length of an ORF in amino acids.
 Default is set to 50.

-Output
-The script generates a FASTA file containing the identified ORFs.
-The file is named I.claudias_ORFs.fasta and will be saved in the same directory where the script is executed.
+Output: The script generates a FASTA file containing the identified ORFs and base pair location.

 ## Features

 Finds ORFs in six reading frames: three forward frames and three reverse frames.

 Excludes ORFs containing ambiguous nucleotides ('N') in the codons.

 Identifies the longest ORF among the identified ones.

 Provides warnings regarding amino acids with 'N' present in the codon and certain exceptions related to codon usage.
 Notes